bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-The console outputs "done", whether the calculation succeeds or raises an error.
-A finally block typically executes actions which we’d otherwise need to repeat in both the try and the catch block — such as cancelling an API call or closing a database connection.
+<p>The console outputs "done", whether the calculation succeeds or raises an error.
+A
+finally block typically executes actions which we’d otherwise need to repeat in both the try and the catch block — such as cancelling an API call or closing a database connection.</p>

-A try block requires either a catch block, a finally block, or both.
-Note that, when a finally block contains a return statement, that value becomes the return value for the whole function; other return statements in try or catch blocks are ignored.
+<p>A <b>try block</b> requires either a catch block, a finally block, or both.
+Note that, when
+a finally block contains a return statement, that value becomes the return value for the whole function; other return statements in try or catch blocks are ignored.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Nested Exception Handlers</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-What happens if we add an exception handler to the calling showResult() function?
+<p>What happens if we add an exception handler to the calling showResult() function?</p>

 <pre>
 // <i>Show result of division</i>